 For this reason this car was used in times of war and conflicts.
 It was convenient for transport of cargo and soldiers and was an all around off-road vehicle that could handle the back-roads and rough terrain.
 So don’t be fooled by its small size and modest appearance.
 This is a rugged war machine that’s not afraid to go out on the front lines.

 This is Russia’s version of the Lamborghini Countach.
-It was built in 1983 by Alexander Kulygin-an experienced and skilled constructor in 1983.
+It was built by Alexander Kulygin-an experienced and skilled constructor in 1983.
 It had a front-mounted tuned Zhiguli engine that would excel the automobile to a maximum speed of 112 mph.
 This was one of many secret designs of the Soviet Union.

 This particular concept came to life unlike many other independently designed car projects which were destroyed and lost in the Soviet Union of Secrecy.
 Among the squares and rectangles which dominated Russian roads at the time, this car was a wedge-shaped triangle from another dimension.